 Good food and music continued in Puerto Galera.
 We were lucky The Brasspackers, a group of students from France, were there.
 We first saw them in Zambales.

 Thank you very much to the local government of Mamburao for inviting us to the Tuna-tunelada festival.
-Thank you very much to the people of Mamburao, most especially to our very gracious host, Ms. Elma Tejada.
-Thank you very much also to Mr. Randy Urlanda, Mr. Robert Evarola, and the rest of the media team who covered the festival.
-Thank you also to Mayor Ed Gadiano for treating us to dinner.
+Special thanks to the people of Mamburao, especially our gracious host, Ms. Elma Tejada.
+I would also like to express my gratitude to Mr. Randy Urlanda, Mr. Robert Evarola, and the rest of the media team who covered the festival.
+Additionally, a big thank you to Mayor Ed Gadiano for treating us to dinner.

-Before I end this, let me just say that I truly admire the people of Mamburao and Sablayan for choosing sustainable fishing over other methods.
-I thank God you were not lured by easy money.
+Before I conclude, let me express my deep admiration for the people of Mamburao and Sablayan for choosing sustainable fishing over other methods.
+I am grateful that you were not lured by easy money.
 The rest of the country and its future generations owe a lot to you.
 Thank you!

 0 comments